MojtabaMonfared/title_checker/README.md

-# Youtube Links Title Checker
+# Youtube Links Title Checker 🔎

 A Python script for checking the titles of each links in a text file and logging it in another file :)
 <br></br>

-_it may not be useful for you but for me it was a good help_
+_it may not be useful for you but for me it was a good help_💡

 ---------------------------------

-## Features
+## 🔹Features

 - Using [Selenium](https://selenium-python.readthedocs.io/) for scraping the titles of the links
 - Using [typer](https://typer.tiangolo.com/) and [questionary](https://questionary.readthedocs.io/en/stable/) for CLI
 - You can choose between `headless` and `normal` mode for browser behaviour